sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 If not, the suspicion of being a bad actor is formally dropped, and the process moves on to part 9 - decision on the outcome.

 7. **Formal investigation**.
-If probable cause is found, the Code of Conduct committee proceeds proceeds with the formal investigation.
+If probable cause is found, the Code of Conduct committee proceeds with the formal investigation.
 Besides the means available in an initial investigation, the Code of Conduct committee may make requests to potential witnesses and suspected bad actors to provide information.